ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 - to fix you have to call nomad job stop fail-service
 - and then nomad run fail-service.nomad
   --> create bug on nomad
+  --> no auto revert supported for already deployed versions, can be checked by running the get_unhealthy.nomad

 ## Deployments